MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/dns/create-dns-records-at-register-com.md

 ## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>Adicionar os dois registros SRV necessários para a Microsoft
 <a name="BKMK_add_SRV"> </a>

-Siga as etapas abaixo ou [assista ao vídeo (inicia em 5:55)](https://support.office.com/article/Video-Create-DNS-records-at-Register-com-for-Office-365-7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4?ui=en-US&amp;rs=en-US&amp;ad=US).
+Siga as etapas abaixo ou [assista ao vídeo (inicia em 5:55)](https://support.microsoft.com/office/7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4).

-1. Para iniciar, vá até a sua página de domínios em Register.com usando [este link](https://www.register.com/myaccount/).
-Você será solicitado a entrar.
+1. To get started, go to your domains page at Register.com by using [this link](https://www.register.com/myaccount/).
+You'll be prompted to sign in.

 2. Escolha **Domínios**.